To sign up during the 3DPrinterOS rollout

 If you are printing several parts, one of the easiest ways to reduce the cost of your job is to combine as many parts as you can into a single job.
 Remember that each job has a fixed setup cost.

 How do I pay for my print job?

-When you pick up your 3D print you can pay via the payment methods accepted by CopyTech which include TechCASH, cash and credit card.
-You can also use the MIT Mobius App to pay with TechCASH including MakerBucks.
+When you pick up your 3D print you can pay via the payment methods accepted by CopyTech which include TechCASH, cash, and credit card.
+You can also use the MIT Mobius App to pay with TechCASH, including MakerBucks.

-What Materials are available?
+What materials are available?

-PLA is a biodegradable thermoplastic aliphatic polyester derived from renewable resources, such as corn starch or sugarcane1.
+Currently the printers we have are set up to print in PLA – Polylactic Acid.
+PLA is a biodegradable thermoplastic aliphatic polyester derived from renewable resources, such as corn starch or sugarcane.

 What colors are available?